nuchs/toys/hangman/notes/intro.md

 structure things are and hangman feels like a good level of problem for puzzling some of that out.

-The things i'm hoping to touch on
+The things I'm hoping to touch on

 * Organisation of code and the module system
 * Tests